 A nurse practitioner looking for a telehealth position might consider lending their services to innovative telehealth ICU programs that alleviate pressure on understaffed ICUs.
 Telehealth ICUs allow hospitals to remotely monitor patients to manage wounds or sepsis, ultimately freeing up NPs for other tasks elsewhere.

 Those with prior experience or expertise in a NICU might be attracted to a telehealth NICU position.
-Areas implementing these programs require neonatal care experts who can offer guidance for respiratory issues to avoid unnecessary transfer of at-risk newborns.
+Areas implementing these programs require neonatal care experts who can offer guidance for respiratory issues to avoid the unnecessary transfer of at-risk newborns.

 Home care was an early adopter of telehealth methods and continues to expand in that area.
 Nurse practitioner positions in the area of home care telehealth lead to better outcomes for home-bound patients.